-Ice fishing I have placed the magnetic fish under the snow and have the children use the fishing poles to find the fish under the snow.
-If you do not want to use the magnetic fish you can use the fish from the regular go fishing game and have the children use bathroom cups to find and pick them up.
+Ice fishing I placed the magnetic fish under the snow and had the children use the fishing poles to find the fish under the snow.
+If you do not want to use the magnetic fish, you can use the fish from the regular go-fishing game and have the children use bathroom cups to find and pick them up.

 We hope you enjoyed these easy snow recipes for kids!
 Come back soon for more fun activities and ideas on kidsplayandcreate.com